EliotBicak/FightingAce/README.md

 Hello World!
-Experience the exhilerating life of a fighter pilot with this fun app!
+Experience the exhilarating life of a fighter pilot with this fun app!

 System Requirements:
 MacOS with Xcode